turingschool/backend-curriculum-site/module1/lessons/each.md

 puts names
 ```

 Run the playground file - what happens?
 Is this what you expected?
-Most students would expect to see `['Megan', 'Brian', 'Sal']`, so why is that not the case? **Return Value**
+Most students would expect to see `['Megan', 'Brian', 'Sal']`, so why is that not the case?
+Each gives us *access* to every element, but it doesn't save anything for us.
+If we want to save the capitalization, we need to create a place to save it:

-The most important thing to learn about using \#each is it's _return value_ which is **the original array**.  \#each will always return **the original array**.
-So, how do we use \#each to really accomplish what we are trying to do?
-Take a look at the updated example below:

 ```ruby
 names = ['megan', 'brian', 'sal']